rctilford/tilford_tech_support/content/pricing.md

 {{< faq >}}
 {
     "title": "Common Questions",
-    "description": "Find answers to frequently asked questions about our pricing plans and features.", "questions": [
+    "description": "Find answers to frequently asked questions about my pricing and services.", "questions": [
         {
-            "question": "What type of payment do you accept?", "answer": "We accept all major credit cards, PayPal, and bank transfers.
-All payments are processed securely through our payment providers."
+            "question": "What type of payment do you accept?", "answer": "We accept all major credit cards, Venmo, and checks.
+All payments are processed securely through my payment providers."
         },
         {
             "question": "Do you offer custom pricing for larger teams?",